 From a public health point of view, there are reasons to be concerned about 5G technology.
 There has been a lot of research to indicate that exposure - particlarly long-term exposure - to EMF emitted by smart technology is harmful to our health.
 We are already just starting to understand the long-term health effects of our current set-up with 4G and WiFi which the World Health Organisation has already classified as 'possibly carcinogenic.'

 Watch former President of Microsoft Canada, Frank Clegg, discuss the health and safety implications of 5G here.

 Visit our EMF Research page for more in-depth information on studies into EMF effects on health.

 One way we know to reduce our exposure to EMF is to keep our distance from the EMF source.
 With the introduction of 5G's small cell antenna network on virtually every street corner, keeping our distance from a powerful EMF emitting device will be all but impossible, particularly in major cities.
 This is of particular concern when you consider the findings of this study into cancer rates of people living close to a mobile phone tower.
 The study concluded that "the proportion of newly developing cancer cases was significantly higher among those patients who had lived during the past ten years at a distance of up to 400 metres from the cellular tramsitter site"

 Of course, 5G will be in addition to the current 3G and 4G networks so is increasing the EMF levels that the general public is exposed to.
 Research so far into 5G has shown how millimeter waves might affect our skin, nervous system and sweat glands.
-For further reading on the health effects of 5G visit the EHTrust.org website.
+For further information on the health effects of 5G watch this short video presentation given last year by Dr. Martin Pall, Professor Emeritus of Biochemistry and Basic Medical Sciences, Washington State University (WSU) and also be sure to visit the EHTrust.org website

 Has there been any safety testing on 5G?